-Here we are, at the lowest point of earth, 400m below sea level.
+Here we are, at the lowest point of earth, about 430m below sea level.
 The Dead Sea is an important branch of Israel's industry and a very popular destination for tourists and Israelis alike.
 The healthy effect of the high concentration of minerals and the attenuated UV radiations make it a perfect resort for relaxing body and soul.
 We will take out our swimming suits and see what it is like to bathe or actually float in the Dead Sea.
 No doubt, a unique experience!

 Around the Sea of Galilee– Day Tour

 "In the footsteps of Jesus"